-These sites currently help to meet the identified catchment gaps for other open space typologies.
+These sites could also help to meet the identified catchment gaps for other open space typologies.
 Where possible, the Council should seek to adapt these sites to provide a stronger secondary role, to meet these gaps.
-This will also help to minimise the need to create new sites in order to address any gaps in the catchment mapping for any particular typology.
+This will also help to minimise the need to create new sites to address any gaps in the catchment mapping for any particular typology.

 These sites should therefore be viewed as being key forms of open space provision that are likely to provide multiple social and value benefits.
-It is also important that the quality and value of these sites is secured and maintained.
+It is important that the quality and value of these sites is secured and maintained to help secure these multi-functional benefits.